ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 {: #fs-create-replica-api}
 {: api}

-Use the API to add replication to new or existing file shares.
+You can programmatically set up replication by calling the `/shares` method in the [VPC API](/apidocs/vpc/latest#create-share){: external} as shown in the following sample requests.

 Before you begin, first set up the [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=api).
-For more information about the file shares VPC API, see the [VPC API reference](/apidocs/vpc-beta).
+For more information about the file shares VPC API, see the [VPC API reference](/apidocs/vpc/latest).

 ### Creating a file share with replication with the API
 {: #fs-create-new-share-replica-api}

 When you create a file share, you can specify that a replica file share is also created in a different zone.
 Make a `POST /shares` request and specify the `replica_share` property to define the replica file share.

-As described in the [Beta VPC API](/apidocs/vpc-beta) reference [versioning](/apidocs/vpc-beta#api-versioning-beta) policy, support for older versions of the beta API is limited to 45 days.
-Therefore, beta API requests must specify a `version` query parameter date value within the last 45 days.
-You must also provide `generation` parameter and specify `generation=2`.
-For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc#api-generation-parameter).
-{: requirement}

 The following example creates the replica `test-replica-001` for the source share `source-share-001`.
 Mount targets, which are optional when you create a file share, are specified for the replica file share and source file share.